nnrogers515/CS598-DL4H-Final-Project/README.md

 python3 main.py eval
 ```

-This will evaluate the test results as done in the original project, creating a clustering map that can be viewed in the folder titled `evaluation_results`
+This will evaluate the model results as done in the original project through clustering that can be viewed in the folder titled `evaluation_results`
+This uses output from the training runs rather than the model itself, so note you will have to run training and testing for this to update
 ## Code Flow

 1. Data Pre-Processing Code can be found in `DataPrep.py`
 2. Training, Testing and Evaluation Code are found in either `CONTENT.py` or `CONTENT_FixedBatch.py`
-3. The Pretrained model will be stored as `model` in this repository (WIP)
+3. The Pretrained model will be stored as `model.pckl` in this repository

 ## Results Table